Supporting Canada's health workers by improving health workforce research, planning and data

 Supporting Canada's health workers by improving health workforce research, planning and data Français

-- $11.6 million from the Canadian Institutes of Health Research and partners to teams that are investigating ways to strengthen and support Canada's health workforce.
+The new grant, awarded by the Canadian Institutes of Health Research (CIHR), will enable Clinique Mauve to expand its research on access to care for populations marginalized by sexual orientation, gender identity, migratory status and/or ethnoracial identity, by fostering capacity building and collaboration with allied research teams and key stakeholders across Canada and abroad.

-These investments will inform retention and recruitment practices, support the mobility of physicians across Canada to help communities facing shortages, and investigate solutions to strengthen the health workforce and positively impact policy and practice.
-These initiatives will also improve how information about Canada's health workforce is collected, used, and shared to support health employers and governments in the planning of health workforce across the country.
+Earlier today, Minister Randy Boissonnault announced that 15 projects, including the Clinique Mauve and a centre for evidence and knowledge mobilization, have been funded with a total investment of more than $11.5 million from the CIHR and partners.
+This funding is the CIHR's largest investment in health workforce research, a field focused on generating evidence on how best to organize, manage, train and support an equitable and resilient health workforce.

-The Government of Canada will continue working with provinces and territories and other key partners to address health workforce challenges.
-Budgets 2023 and 2024 outlined the government's plan to invest close to $200 billion to improve health care for Canadians, which includes supporting health workforce through retention, recruitment, and planning.
+The Government of Canada will continue to work with provinces, territories and other key partners to address health workforce challenges.
+In Budgets 2023 and 2024, the government outlined its plan to invest close to $200 billion to improve health care for Canadians, including supporting the health workforce through retention, recruitment and planning.

 Quotes

 "Working together to support health workers is crucial to people in Canada receiving the care they need, when they need it.
-Through these initiatives to strengthen and support Canada's health workforce, our Government is working to improve access to timely and equitable care and better health outcomes for people in Canada."
+Through these initiatives to strengthen and support our health workforce, the Government of Canada is working to improve access to timely and equitable care and better health outcomes for people in Canada."

 The Honourable Mark Holland